-Any medicines kept in the classroom are stored in a labelled clear plastic box.
-The teacher keeps this box in a safe place out of reach of the children but available for adults at all times.
+Any medicines kept in the classroom are stored in the class medical box.
+The teacher keeps this box in their resources' cupboard or somewhere safe but accessible.
 Each medicine in the box is clearly labelled as above.
 Pupils who have inhalers for asthma are permitted to carry their own inhalers or keep them in the box.